Tracking Changes in Scripts and Workflows to Improve NetSuite Security

 Maintaining a watchful eye on changes made to scripts and workflows is an essential part of maintaining security in NetSuite.
 In addition to identifying when changes are being made, it is strongly recommended that NetSuite developers and administrators keep a source code repository to track all changes made to source files.

 Securing your NetSuite environment can be a challenging and time-consuming effort—but there are tools that can help.
-Fastpath offers a suite of products for NetSuite that helps identify, mitigate, and prevent unauthorized user activity:
+The Fastpath platform helps identify, mitigate, and prevent unauthorized user activity:

 Identity: Identify and mitigate user access risk across your business applications.
 ARM comes with built-in rulesets that can be used to identify and mitigate segregation of duties (SoD) and sensitive access (SA) risks across multiple applications.

 Access Control: Identify and mitigate user access risk across your business applications.
 ARM comes with built-in rulesets that can be used to identify and mitigate segregation of duties (SoD) and sensitive access (SA) risks across multiple applications.